-- Yoshiko Atsuta (Japanese Data Center for HCT) - Wael Saber (Member Society, CIBMTR) - Dietger Niederwieser (Member Society, EBMT)
+- Yoshiko Atsuta (Japanese Data Center for HCT, and Member Society, APBMT) - Dietger Niederwieser (Member Society, ELN) - Wael Saber (Member Society, CIBMTR).
+Wael Saber stepped down in June 2021.

-During 2020, this Standing Committee maintained regular video conferences every 2 months throughout the year, particularly related to the GTA, utilization and activity of autologous HCT in myeloma worldwide and in acute leukemias.
-Several VC were held for the WASTIMS project and for Consultation and Preparation of the program for the Global activity survey with Daniel Neumann, Ronald Brand and Helen Baldomero.
-Algorithm for authorship on survey publications has been developed with our member societies.
+During 2021, this Standing Committee maintained regular video conferences every 2 months throughout the year, particularly related to the GTA, utilization and activity of autologous HCT in myeloma worldwide and in acute leukemias.
+Several videoconferences were held in addition for the WBMT project Autologous Stem Cell Transplantation in MM (WAUSTIM) project and for consultation and preparation of the new program for the Global activity survey with Daniel Neumann, Ronald Brand and Helen Baldomero.
+An algorithm for authorship on survey publications has been developed with our member societies.

-Several requests on brand mark registration of the WBMT of the WIPO (Japan, Switzerland, Australia) were answered.
+Several requests on brand mark registration of the WBMT of the WIPO (Japan, Switzerland, Australia) were answered and obtained.

-During 2020, this Standing Committee completed the following projects:
+During 2021, this Standing Committee completed the following projects: